Idnan/idnan.github.io/blog/_posts/2020-12-09-primitive-vs-reference-values.md

 console.log(student2); // {name: "doe", age: 20}
 ```

 In the example, we modified the value of `student2` at line 7 and it also modified the value of `student1`.
-It's because of both `student1` and `student2` reference to the same value.
+It's because both `student1` and `student2` reference to the same value.
 So modifying `student1` will affect `student2` and vice versa.

 Now the question is how to overcome this problem.
 The solution is to create a new reference for the new object.
 This way the new object will point to its own object instead of overlapping each other.
 We can create a new reference using the spread operator.
 Let's take an example.
 ```javascript